krishauser/Klampt/Python/docs/source/Manual-Installation.rst

 -  PyQt5 or PyQt6 are highly recommended for resource editing and improved visualization.
 Try ``pip install PyQt6``.

-To enable all features, you may also obtain the following optional packages:
+To enable all features, also obtain the following optional packages:

 -  PyQtGraph lets you customize PyQt visualizations through the GUI.
    Try ``pip install pyqtgraph``.